matloff/R-vs.-Python-for-Data-Science/README.md

 difficult, I believe.
 And the Tidyverse is of questionable value for advanced users.

+## Linked data structures

+*Win for Python.*

+Classical computer science data structures, e.g. binary trees, are easy to implement in Python.
+While this can be done in R using its 'list' class, I'd guess that it is slow.

 ## R/Python interoperability

 RStudio is to be commended for developing the reticulate package, to